Blogger Feed Widget for Website. No-code - Poper

 • Blogger has been online since 1999 and Google-owned since 2003, making it the longest continuously running free blog hosting platform on the public web.

-• Blogger has supported free custom domain mapping since 2010, so a publication can run on a fully white-labeled URL while still hosted on Google's free Blogger infrastructure.
+• Blogger has supported free custom domain mapping since 2010, and a feed widget can embed both blogspot.com subdomains and custom-domain Blogger blogs.

 Frequently asked questions